 Covert CCTV monitoring is when CCTV monitoring takes place but those subject to it are unaware that it is happening.
 For this reason the use of covert CCTV will not normally be considered.
 It will only be justified in limited circumstances where there is reasonable suspicion that a crime or serious misconduct is taking place and where CCTV use is likely to be a proportionate means of securing evidence.

-The school/academy will comply with the relevant provisions in the ICO Employment Practices code including:
+The school will comply with the relevant provisions in the ICO Employment Practices code including:

-A privacy impact assessment will be completed by the Headteacher/Principal to consider whether the proposed surveillance can be justified as proportionate to the needs identified.
+A privacy impact assessment will be completed by the Headteacher to consider whether the proposed surveillance can be justified as proportionate to the needs identified.

 Consultation is also a key element of this process.
-The Headteacher/Principal may discuss with another member of the SMT and/or the chair of governors.
+The Headteacher may discuss with another member of the SMT and/or the chair of governors.

 Ensuring that any covert monitoring is strictly targeted and limited in scope and time.